amakukha/PyPDP11/README.md

 In the near future, it will also allow saving the disk state as well as importing and exporting files between Unix V6 and your machine.

-## Known issues
- - CPU emulator is even slower than the JavaScript counterpart

 ## Where are the manuals?
 The image included into this repository misses on